-Our story here at A Step in Time is a fun one worth sharing.
+Our story here at A Step in Time in Virginia Beach, VA is a fun one worth sharing.

 It all started in the year 1991, at a time where there was a recession and many college graduates had difficulty finding a job.
 Ray had just graduated from Virginia Tech in civil engineering came face-to-face with the same difficulties in finding employment.
 From there, he decided to attend graduate school at Old Dominion University to obtain a master’s degree and hopefully attract the attention of potential employers.